siddardhak/AustralianFantasyLeagueforkids/README.md

 ```

 ```
-To Run manually Run npm install and npm start
+To Run manually Run npm install and npm start.
+You can access application at localhost:3000
 ```